 The following vaccinations are FREE to the traveller:

-The following vaccines are NOT available on the NHS and are charged as follows:
+The following vaccines are NOT available on the NHS and fees payable are available from our Reception team

 Specialist Centre only